freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/02-javascript-algorithms-and-data-structures/basic-javascript/declare-a-read-only-variable-with-the-const-keyword.md

 # --description--

-La palabra clave `let` no es la única manera nueva de declarar variables.
-En ES6, tú también puedes declarar variables usando la palabra clave `const`.
+The keyword `let` is not the only new way to declare variables.
+In ES6, you can also declare variables using the `const` keyword.

 `const` tiene todas las características increíbles que tiene `let`, con el bono añadido de que las variables declaradas usando `const` son de solo lectura.
 Son un valor constante, lo que significa que una vez que una variable es asignada con `const`, no se puede reasignar: